 When you’re choosing an editing app for your phone, the main thing to establish is what exactly you’re going to be using it for.
 This might seem like an obvious question, but phone editors come in many different stripes.
 Some are looking for a way to make the images produced by their phone camera pop a bit more and generally look their best, while others may be looking more for something to complement their main computer editing setup — apps that will let you continue editing the same image seamlessly from desktop to mobile.

-There are also plenty of users who don’t want anything too granular, but are looking for ways to just add a bit of style to their images, whether that’s through a vintage filmic filter or a fun photo frame.
+There are also plenty of users who don’t want anything too granular but are looking for ways to just add a bit of style to their images, whether that’s through a vintage film filter or a fun photo frame.
 For these users, easy sharing will also likely be a priority, so an app that connects seamlessly to social media profiles like Instagram is going to be highly valued.

 Snapseed.
 HLH